 - Builds a Great Team.
 That’s the real work of a complete leader.
 Too often, the leader delegates this work to each of his/her managers where the definition of “great” will vary.
 The only way to build a great team is to be very hands-on and, specifically, spend large amounts of calendar time on selecting, developing and coaching your leadership team two to three levels deep.
 This was the cornerstone of my learnings at Watson’s IBM and Calloway’s PepsiCo.
 Calloway, in particular, spent about a third of his time on recruiting, coaching, evaluating, giving feedback, exiting and promoting the top 500 leaders.

 - Delivers with Consistency.
 This was always the final measure of a PepsiCo leader.
 Delivery was king at PepsiCo.
 WHAT you delivered (the Agenda) mattered, and HOW you delivered it mattered just as much.
 That meant showing up, being solution-oriented and knowing the details of your projects and people.
 You had to be in the fight with your team and delivering “results with integrity” quarter after quarter, year after year.

 If you fall short on any of these three competencies, the things great leaders do great, you have an opportunity to improve.
 You should do it for yourself.
 You should do it for your team and the mission that you’re on.
 You can become a great leader by doing ALL these things great.

-The Feld Group Institute can help you get where you want to be as a leader, and beyond, through our Technology Leadership Development (TLD) program.
+The Feld Group Institute can help you get where you want to be as a leader, and beyond, through our Transformation Leadership Development (TLD) program.
 If you’re ready to take the next step towards becoming a truly great leader, review our TLD program, and let us know if you’d like to be a part of the next session.

 Author: Charlie Feld, Founder, The Feld Group Institute